-In calendar year 2021, the Compensation Committee and Nominating and Corporate Governance Committee began a substantial, multi-year shareholder engagement effort that continued into 2023.
-In calendar year 2023, we reached out to the 15 largest institutional shareholders, who, according to public reporting, control approximately 49% of our total outstanding shares.
-While some of our top shareholders declined engagement this year, our group was able to get feedback from shareholders representing approximately 11% of our shares outstanding.
+In calendar year 2021, the Compensation Committee and Nominating and Corporate Governance Committee began a substantial, multi-year shareholder engagement effort that continued into 2024.
+In calendar year 2024, we reached out to 16 of our largest institutional shareholders, who, according to public reporting, control approximately 45% of our total outstanding shares.
+While most of our top shareholders declined engagement this year, we believe this is attributable to the substantial actions we have taken in past years to address their concerns.
+In 2024, we received feedback from shareholders representing approximately 4% of our shares outstanding, which was generally supportive of our continuing efforts.

-Primary participants in our discussions with shareholders in calendar year 2023 and early calendar year 2024 were the chair of the Nominating and Corporate Governance Committee, the chair of the Compensation Committee, our Chief Financial Officer, and our General Counsel.
+Primary participants in our discussions with shareholders in calendar year 2024 were the chair of the Nominating and Corporate Governance Committee, the chair of the Compensation Committee, another independent director, our Chief Financial Officer, and our General Counsel.
 Directors are generally available to participate in our engagement meetings upon request from shareholders.
 After our engagement discussions, the chair of the Nominating and Corporate Governance Committee provided the feedback received from our shareholders to all directors.